cocos-creator/docs-3d-deprecated/en/scripting/ccclass.md

 ## ccclass

 When the decorator [ccclass](#ccclass) is applied to a class, the class is called `ccclass`.
-The `ccclass` injects additional information to control __Cocos Creator 3D__'s serialization of this kind of object along with the editor's display of this kind of object, etc.
+The `ccclass` injects additional information to control __Cocos Creator 3D__'s serialization of this kind of object along with the editor's display for these types of objects.

 ### ccclass